 Our results show significant differences in diet between seasons (before hatching vs chick rearing season) and between sampling sites (two sub-colonies 1.5 km apart), which suggests variability and adaptability in the foraging strategy of the Westland petrel.

 Due to its non-invasive nature, the method used here can be applied on a great number of samples to draw a comprehensive picture of the diet dynamic in seabirds and unravel their adaptability or ecological requirements.
-This work demonstrates how environmental DNA can inform the conservation of an endangered species with elusive foraging behaviour, providing, in this case, valuable information regarding the diet preferences of an iconic species within New Zealand’s biodiversity.
+This work demonstrates how dietary DNA (dDNA) can inform the conservation of an endangered species with elusive foraging behaviour.
+In our example, dDNA provided valuable information regarding the diet preferences of an iconic species contributing to New Zealand’s unique biodiversity.
 Introduction

 The study of animal diets is a critical component in many aspects of ecology, including community ecology (Corse et al., 2010), population dynamics (Morrison et al., 2014; Read and Bowen, 2001) and conservation biology (Lyngdoh et al., 2014; Xiang et al., 2012).
-In predators in particular, spatial and seasonal variations in diet composition may reflect a certain degree of flexibility in foraging behaviour (Whelan et al., 2000), that could be relevant for understanding trophic interactions and, also, for conserving endangered species (Davies et al., 2001; Farias and Kittlein, 2008; Vander Zanden et al., 2000; Vinson and Angradi, 2011).
+In predators, spatial and seasonal variations in diet composition may reflect a certain degree of flexibility in foraging behaviour (Whelan et al., 2000), that could be relevant for understanding trophic interactions and, also, for conserving endangered species (Davies et al., 2001; Farias and Kittlein, 2008; Vander Zanden et al., 2000; Vinson and Angradi, 2011).
 Shedding light onto these patterns is essential in the case of seabirds, which are top predators within marine ecosystems.

 Seabirds are known to modify their feeding habits depending on the time of the year (Harding et al., 2007; Kowalczyk et al., 2015) and their breeding site (McInnes et al., 2017a; Thompson et al., 1999).
 These birds spend most of their lives at sea but during the breeding season, some remain in coastal areas as their foraging trips are restricted in number and length to allow them to regularly feed their chicks in the nest.
 To achieve this, seabirds have adopted a variety of foraging strategies (McInnes et al., 2017a; Ydenberg et al., 1994), such as switching between short and long foraging trips to feed their chicks while maintaining their body condition during the breeding season (Baduini, 2003; Ropert-Coudert et al., 2004), or providing the chicks with highly nutritive processed stomach oil (Baduini, 2003).
 The majority of studies that aim at describing the diet of seabirds have been carried out during the chick rearing period only.
 Often, this is because data are collected based on the morphological analysis of regurgitates obtained from parents coming back to the nest to feed their chicks (Calixto-Albarrán and Osorno, 2000; Croxall et al., 1988; Klages and Cooper, 1992; Suryan et al., 2002).
-This approach however, leads toallows considering prey communities as a fixed parameter across time, instead of treating it as a dynamic pattern (Barrett et al., 2007; Komura et al., 2018).
+This approach however, allows considering prey communities as a fixed parameter across time, instead of treating it as a dynamic pattern (Barrett et al., 2007; Komura et al., 2018).

 Consequently, many studies do not explore switches in diet, although it is known that the ability to switch to new prey may potentially represent a driver to escape from striking population declines and, even, from local extinctions of threatened populations (Marone et al., 2017).
 Many seabird populations have been decreasing rapidly in recent years (Grémillet et al., 2018; Thibault et al., 2019) and detailed knowledge of their diet preferences through space and time is key to understand and better manage current and future threats, including commercial fishing activities or climate-driven changes to their ecosystem (Frainer et al., 2017).